 Students must have a Master's Degree and must be ranked in the top 20%.

 Mandatory (10 ECTS)

 Field case Geosciences (or) Reservoirs (or) Production (4 ECTS)

 Numerical upscaling (4 ECTS)

 Enhanced Oil recovery (4 ECTS)

-This internship is intended to allow students applying a scientific approach and project management methodologies for an academic or industrial research project (of duration from 5 to 6 months).
+This internship is intended to allow students to apply a scientific approach and project management methodologies for an academic or industrial research project (of duration from 5 to 6 months).
 Note that a minimum grant of ~550€/month is provided if the student is doing his internship in France.
 (30 ECTS)